Thailand National Games

 The Thailand National Games (กีฬาแห่งชาติ) is a national multi-sport event held every two years among athletes from all over Thailand.
-The Games were regulated by the Organization of the Sport of Thailand (OST) from the first games in Bangkok, Thailand, from the 1967 games until the 1984 games.
+The games were regulated by the Organization of the Sport of Thailand (OST) from the first games in Bangkok, Thailand, from the 1967 games until the 1984 games.
 Since the 1985 games, they have been organized by the Sports Authority of Thailand (SAT), after the breakup of the Organization of the Sport of Thailand.
-The games are recognized by the Ministry of Tourism and Sports are described as the largest multi-sport event in Thailand.
+The games are recognized by the Ministry of Tourism and Sports, and are described as the largest multi-sport event in Thailand.

-In its history, twenty-six province have hosted the National Games.
-Seventy-seven provinces have participated in the games, including Bueng Kan, which was the latest participant in 2011.
+In its history, twenty-six provinces have hosted the National Games.
+Seventy-seven provinces have participated in the games, including Bueng Kan, which was the most recent participant, in 2011.

-The last games was held in Chiang Rai, Thailand in 2018.
+The last games were held in Chiang Rai, Thailand in 2018.

 History

 Formation

-Thailand National Games, formerly known as "Thailand Regional Games" organized by the Organization of the Sport of Thailand (OST; Currently, the Sports Authority of Thailand; SAT) to qualified Thai athletes to 1967 Southeast Asian Peninsular Games held in Bangkok, Thailand.
-The first Thailand Regional Games held in Bangkok from 1 to 5 November 1967, the competition was represented from five regions.
-After that, The fifth Thailand Regional Games was added from 5 to 10 regions by Bangkok moved from the Region 1 to the Region 10.
+Thailand National Games, formerly known as Thailand Regional Games, was organized by the Organization of the Sport of Thailand (OST; currently, the Sports Authority of Thailand; SAT) among qualified Thai athletes at the 1967 Southeast Asian Peninsular Games held in Bangkok, Thailand.
+The first Thailand Regional Games were held in Bangkok from 1 to 5 November 1967.
+The competition was represented by five regions.
+After that, the fifth Thailand Regional Games was added from 5 to 10 regions by Bangkok moved from the Region 1 to the Region 10.

 In 1984, the Organization of the Sport of Thailand committee was renamed to "Thailand National Games" and used in 1985 Games, with changed the objective of the Thailand National Games to make the strengthen of Thai sport.

-On 23 February 1999, the Thai cabinet agreed with Sports Authority of Thailand (SAT) was to hosted the Thailand National Games every two years in 2002, 2004 and 2006, the games was represented from 10 regions to 76 provinces.
+On 23 February 1999, the Thai cabinet agreed with Sports Authority of Thailand (SAT) to host the Thailand National Games every two years in 2002, 2004 and 2006, the games was represented from 10 regions to 76 provinces.

-However, the Thai cabinet in 2006 agreed with Sports Authority of Thailand (SAT) was to hosted the Thailand National Games every year from two years in 2007, because to continuation in the development of the Thai sport but also represented by the provinces.
+However, the Thai cabinet in 2006 agreed with SAT to host the Thailand National Games every year from two years in 2007, because to continuation in the development of the Thai sport but also represented by the provinces.

-On 26 July 2013, the Thai cabinet assembled at the Sports Authority of Thailand congress and agreed that the Thailand National Games should be held every two years instead of one year beginning 2018 onwards, because at present time, many national and international events affect the rehearse and budget needed to send the athletes to the events.
+On 26 July 2013, the Thai cabinet assembled at the SAT congress and agreed that the Thailand National Games should be held every two years instead of one year, beginning in 2018, because at present time, many national and international events affect the rehearse and budget needed to send the athletes to the events.